-&lt;sup>12 Accommodation Data Programme YE April 2024.
+12 Accommodation Data Programme YE April 2024.

-7.2 In addition, the inclusion of IVL allocation to TNZ of \$30M over the next two years in the 2024 budget renders the current consultation process on allocation of the IVL disingenuous.
+- across Aotearoa New Zealand and the current approach to marketing by Tourism NZ.
+Until such time as there is a change to the Tourism New Zealand mandate and approach, funding to Tourism NZ is not supported. - 7.2 In addition, the inclusion of IVL allocation to TNZ of \$30M over the next two years in the 2024 budget renders the current consultation process on allocation of the IVL disingenuous.